embeddedsystemsjimbo/Pixela_control_panel_app_Python/README.md

 # Pixela_control_panel_app_Python
 GUI created in Python using the Tkinter and Requests module to interact with Pixela habit tracking API

-This is a python GUI I created to help interacted with the Pixela API.
-Pixela is an online service that lets you record and track your habits with a Github like graph that illustrates the intensity of the habit you are tracking with increasingly opaque pixels over a timescale.
+This is a python GUI created to help users interact with the Pixela API.
+Pixela is an online service that lets you record and track your habits and daily activities with a Github-like graph.
+The graph illustrates the intensity of the habit you are tracking with increasingly opaque pixels over a timescale.

 See Pixela API's website for more details at https://pixe.la